-4. Grants and mini-grants are available according to the following schedule: Up to 7 one-year grants, non-renewable; up to 10 renewable grants (assuming iRFP funding is renewed), both 2-year and 3-year.
+4. Grants and mini-grants were available according to the following schedule: Up to 7 one-year grants, non-renewable; up to 10 renewable grants (assuming iRFP funding is renewed), both 2-year and 3-year.

 View the call for proposals.
-Proposals should be submitted electronically each January to firstname.lastname@example.org.
 For more information, contact co-PI’s Prof. Enid Trucios-Haynes at email@example.com or Prof. Cate Fosl at firstname.lastname@example.org.

 KREC Competitive Grants Program (FY2008-2011)